Sekiuu/ladbang-hub/README.md

 ## Before start project make sure your create .venv in this directory

 - works with python 3.11.9
-- to create .venv you can run this command in terminal : python -m venv .venv
+- to create .venv you can run this command in terminal : py -3.11.9 -m venv .venv
   \*for dev after created .venv you must create file .gitignore in path .venv/

 ## To install python pakages you have to run .venv first